purdue-tracelab/go1_cpp_cmake/README.md

 - `run_go1Tests` - checks if the calculation scripts are working properly
 - `run_go1InertiaCalc` - calculates the nominal inertia of Go1
-- `run_go1MujocoSim` - runs the walking Go1 MuJoCo sim
+- `run_go1MujocoSim` - runs the Go1 MuJoCo sim for walking
+- `run_go1FSMMujoco` - runs the FSM version of Go1 MuJoCo sim (only walks in place)
+- `run_go1FSMMujocoLoopFunc` - runs the above but with directional movement and with enforced 500 Hz loop time
+- `run_go1ExperimentMujocoSim` - runs the DRS experiment for Go1

-You can also run Unitree's example hardware executables:
+You can also run Unitree's example code and my hardware executables:

 - `example_position` - moves the FR foot of Go1 while printing the thigh's joint position and velocity
 - `example_velocity` - moves the FR foot of Go1 with a time-varying velocity
 - `example_torque` - applies a constant torque to the FR foot of Go1
 - `example_walk` - executes high-level walking example on Go1
 - `example_joystick` - prints out joystick information received by Go1
+- `test_go1ReadHardware` - tests reading Go1's low-level information
+- `test_go1TorqueHardware` - tests sending Go1 torque commands (careful with this one, change values if necessary)
+- `test_go1JointPDHardware` - tests the Startup/Shutdown sequences of Go1
+- `run_go1FSMHardware` - runs the FSM code from simulation onto Go1 hardware

-All of these scripts can be run by entering the build folder of the project, and typing `./` before any executable file.
+All of these scripts can be run by entering the build folder of the project, and typing `./` before any executable file's name.
 You will know what files are executable if you type `ls` in terminal and their names are highlighted in a different color from the rest of the files.

 ```bash
 cd ~/go1_cpp_cmake